 Smell of the sea, sound of the waves, Seagulls soaring high up against the sun studded sky, water sparkling like diamonds, beautiful view of the horizon, it does feels like a paradise.

-Boat ride would cost anywhere between 50Rs and 150Rs whatever be the destination.
+The boat ride would cost anywhere between 50Rs and 150Rs whatever be the destination.
 It depends on the number of people boarding the boat.

 Less number of people (around four people) = 150Rs per head